Email FacebookTwitterMenu burgerClose thin

 Share

 A financial advisor can help you build an income plan for retirement and determine how much you can afford to withdraw each year.
-Connect with a fiduciary advisor today.

 What Is a Safe Withdrawal Rate for Retirement?

-Imagine a retiree who after years of saving is now faced with the challenge of making their retirement fund last.
+Imagine a retiree who, after years of saving, is now faced with the challenge of making their retirement fund last.
 They understand that spending too much too soon could jeopardize their financial future.
 But they also want to enjoy the fruits of their labor.

 Striking a balance between your savings and spending could feel like a tightrope walk in retirement.
 But establishing a safe withdrawal rate can help you find the stability you will need to avoid depleting your savings while affording a comfortable lifestyle.

 Investment diversification can play a key role here, spreading risk and enhancing the likelihood of consistent returns.
 But it’s not just a set-it-and-forget-it strategy.
-As a retiree you will need to recalibrate your withdrawal rate to reflect current market trends and personal circumstances.
+As a retiree, you will need to recalibrate your withdrawal rate to reflect current market trends and personal circumstances.
+How much a retiree can safely afford to withdraw from their assets each year will depend on a variety of factors, including:

 • Time horizon: How many years they expect to live and take withdrawals.
 Typically, the shorter the time horizon, the higher the safe withdrawal rate can be.